 - have a full understanding at any time of who is processing the personal data of its clients/employees and that any of those entities/individuals

-- committed to comply with privacy laws through a data processing agreement (or a sub-data processing agreement in case of sub-processor) or the appointment as persons in charge of the data processing;
+- committed to complying with privacy laws through a data processing agreement (or a sub-data processing agreement in case of sub-processor) or the appointment as persons in charge of the data processing;

-- have technical and organisational measures adequate to ensure the protection of personal data and
+- have technical and organizational measures adequate to ensure the protection of personal data and

 - have been adequately trained on obligations imposed by privacy regulations.

-YOUR TO DO: Implement a data management and categorization system and oblige your major suppliers to do so.
+YOUR DATA BREACH BEST PRACTICES: Implement a data management and categorization system and oblige your major suppliers to do so.

 2. Implement a procedure to get notified and notify a personal data breach

 The GDPR obliges in case of occurrence of a personal data breach to